MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement/New-MgBetaDeviceManagementScriptDeviceRunState.md

         \[OSVersion \<String\>\]: cloudPcOperatingSystem
         \[OnPremisesConnectionName \<String\>\]: The Azure network connection that is applied during the provisioning of Cloud PCs.
         \[PartnerAgentInstallResults \<IMicrosoftGraphCloudPcPartnerAgentInstallResult\[\]\>\]: The results of every partner agent's installation status on Cloud PC.
-          \[ErrorMessage \<String\>\]:
+          \[ErrorMessage \<String\>\]: Contains a detailed error message when the partner agent installation failed.
           \[InstallStatus \<String\>\]: cloudPcPartnerAgentInstallStatus
-          \[IsThirdPartyPartner \<Boolean?\>\]: Indicates if the partner agent is a third party.
+          \[IsThirdPartyPartner \<Boolean?\>\]: Indicates whether the partner agent is a third party.
-When 'TRUE' the agent is a third-party (non-Microsoft) agent and when 'FALSE' the agent is a Microsoft agent or isn't known.
+When true, the agent is a third-party (non-Microsoft) agent and when false, the agent is a Microsoft agent or isn't known.
-The default value is 'FALSE'
+The default value is false.
           \[PartnerAgentName \<String\>\]: cloudPcPartnerAgentName
-          \[Retriable \<Boolean?\>\]: Indicates if the partner agent is a third party.
+          \[Retriable \<Boolean?\>\]: Indicates whether the partner agent installation should be retried.
-When 'TRUE' the agent is a third-party (non-Microsoft) agent and when 'FALSE' the agent is a Microsoft agent or isn't known.
-The default value is 'FALSE'
+The default value is false.
         \[PowerState \<String\>\]: cloudPcPowerState
         \[ProvisioningPolicyId \<String\>\]: The provisioning policy ID of the Cloud PC.
         \[ProvisioningPolicyName \<String\>\]: The provisioning policy that is applied during the provisioning of Cloud PCs.